LukasVolgger/project-readme-template/Web Apps/static_project.md

 ![Alt Text](./assets/images/sample.jpg "Image Description")

-## Installation
+## Run the Application
-Follow these steps to launch the application.
+Follow these steps to run the application.

 ### 1. Requirements
 All you need is a web browser like one of the following: